GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

   </div>
 </div>

 In the chart below, we show the top companies by frequency.
 Notably, the top five companies each appear in nearly 25% of the articles in the dataset (with the leading company reaching 28% on its own).
-In fact, as the chart illustrates, more than 50% of the articles mention at least one of these top five companies.
+In fact, as the chart illustrates, <strong>more than 50% of the articles mention at least one of these top five companies</strong>.

 <div style="width: 1000px; height: 600px; margin: 20px 100px 20px -100px ; overflow: hidden;">
   <vegachart